Stay updated!

 To reach Wadi Hitan and the Valley of the Whales, visitors can start by renting a car in Cairo and driving to the Fayoum region.
 Once in Fayoum, it is essential to rent a jeep for access to the remote site.
 Alternatively, joining an organized tour from Cairo is the most convenient option, as it provides transportation and guides who enhance the experience with their insights about the area.

 The best time to visit the Valley of the Whales in Egypt is during late autumn, winter, or early spring when temperatures are milder, making for a more pleasant experience.
-It's advisable to start your trip early in the morning, as the journey from Cairo takes around three hours each way.
+A trip to the Valley of the Whales should start early in the morning, as the journey from Cairo takes around two hours each way.

 Inside Egypt offers exclusive tours that include a visit to the Valley of Whales.
 Our 14 Days in Egypt Tour incorporates Wadi Hitan as a highlight.
 For those opting for shorter tours, such as the 10-Day or 8-Day Egypt Tours, a one-day add-on is available, allowing participants to experience the incredible wonders of this UNESCO World Heritage site.